nemixu/Milestone4/README.md

 <p>Having wireframes also helped build a base to the project fairly quickly and helped get the basics down, such as the nav bar, footer and image placement.
 It allowed me to spend more time with the functionality of the framework Django to ensure each app was working correctly.</p>

+<p>Future proofing this project was also something that was considered when planning this project, firstly I knew If I did not use the likes of AWS for hosting the static files, if the store owner created a new product and uploaded it via the admin panel, it would not have images attached.
+This is something I have taken into consideration and i have chosen not to use AWS as I would like to maintain the site myself, but I do understand it is something to strongly consider for projects and the future use of projects.</p>

 #### Feature Testing:

 Feature testing will go here.